Landscape photography is more than a hobby; it’s a way of life. Doing it on mobile phone cameras is just doing it as

 There are so many examples of wonderful photographers that have dedicated their lives to landscapes!
 Chris Burkard is one of my personal favorites.

 Find a landscape photographer that inspires you and examine their work.
 What is it about their unique style that captivates you?
 Perhaps they are using some techniques that you can learn from and elaborate on.

 Tip #2 – Get Out There

 Explore and discover!
 Be on the lookout for interesting vantage points of fascinating places.
 The best landscape photographers spend months planning exhibitions to explore some of the most remote locations.

-Of course, this isn’t practical for everyone, especially if you are a beginner, so start somewhere!
+Of course, this isn’t practical for everyone.
+If you are a beginner, start somewhere.
 Explore locations near you until you build up your experience and desire to do more!